Kuba7500/Thrustmaster_TMX_Driver/README.md

 To install drivers for your Thrustmaster TMX you need to follow those few, simple steps:

+**Note:**
+Always use sudo bash ./install.sh – direct sudo ./install.sh will fail because sudo excludes the current directory from PATH for security reasons.
+Follow the on-screen instructions.
+When everything is done, restart your computer or reconnect the wheel – full Force Feedback should work automatically.

 1. **Clone this repository:**

 In terminal of your choice type: git clone https://github.com/Kuba7500/Thrustmaster_TMX_Driver.git